Paul Schrader: Early life and education

 Schrader was born in Grand Rapids, Michigan, the son of Joan (née Fisher) and Charles A. Schrader, an executive.
 Schrader's family attended the Calvinist Christian Reformed Church.
 Schrader's mother was of Dutch descent, the daughter of emigrants from Friesland, while Schrader's paternal grandfather was from a German family that had come to the U.S. through Canada.

 His early life was based upon the religion's strict principles and parental education.
-He did not see a film until he was seventeen years old, when he was able to sneak away from home.
-In an interview he stated that The Absent-Minded Professor was the first film he saw.
-In his own words, he was "very unimpressed" by it, while Wild in the Country, which he saw some time later, had quite some effect on him.
+He did not see a film until he was seventeen years old when he was able to sneak away from home.
+In an interview, he stated that The Absent-Minded Professor was the first film he saw.
+In his own words, he was "very unimpressed" by it, while Wild in the Country, which he saw sometime later, had quite some effect on him.
 Schrader attributes his intellectual rather than emotional approach towards movies and movie-making to his having no adolescent movie memories.

-Schrader earned his B.A. in philosophy with a minor in theology from Calvin College, but decided against becoming a minister.
+Schrader earned his B.A. in philosophy with a minor in theology from Calvin College but decided against becoming a minister.
 He then earned an M.A. in film studies at the UCLA Film School upon the recommendation of Pauline Kael, who encouraged him to be a film critic.

 Schrader first became a film critic, writing for the Los Angeles Free Press and later for Cinema magazine.
 His book Transcendental Style in Film: Ozu, Bresson, Dreyer, which examines the similarities between Robert Bresson, Yasujirō Ozu, and Carl Theodor Dreyer, was published in 1972.
 Other film-makers who made a lasting impression on Schrader are John Ford, Jean Renoir, Roberto Rossellini, Alfred Hitchcock, and Sam Peckinpah.
 Renoir's The Rules of the Game he called the "quintessential movie" which represents "all of the cinema".